lumicks/pylake/docs/theory/force_calibration/force_calibration.rst

 motion will be limited.
 This damping of larger motions (at lower frequencies) manifests itself as sharp reduction of amplitudes in the power spectrum above a certain threshold.
 This leads to a plateau at low frequencies in the power spectrum of a trapped bead.
-The point approximately at which the power spectrum transitions from a plateau to a downward slope is known as the **corner frequency** :math:`f_c`.
+The point at which the power spectrum transitions from a plateau to a downward slope is known as the **corner frequency** :math:`f_c`.

 Important takeaways